alexharri/website/posts/icelandic-name-declension-trie.md

 <SmallNote>We reverse the lookup key because names are inserted into the trie backwards.</SmallNote>

-After that we'll return the value of the resulting <Ts>node</Ts>, if present:
+After that, we'll return the value of the resulting <Ts>node</Ts>, if present:

 ```ts
 return node?.value;